by Todd LeopoldCNN - 02-02-09

 "I think what happened was that people weren't paying attention themselves and assumed no one else was, either," he said.
 "I think it's also a way that glorifies the lack of stars [compared to rock's early days].
 That was missing. ...
 I don't think Roy Orbison had quite the same stature."

+Which doesn't mean that the music of Orbison, Phil Spector, early Motown or Gary U.S. Bonds deserves to be overlooked, he added: "The quality of the music is undeniable."
 What would have happened to the trio in that era is, of course, impossible to know.
 Valens, celebrated in the movie "La Bamba," was just starting his career and may have produced more hits; Richardson, a former DJ and radio program director who shot some rudimentary music videos, had shrewd entrepreneurial instincts.

 And then there's Holly, with his songwriting talent, his arranging abilities (he did the strings on "It Doesn't Matter Anymore," his last single) and sheer knowledge of music.